-The surface of the basking area will be the warmest part of the enclosure, with a preferred daytime temperature range between 90-94° degrees Fahrenheit (32° C).
+The basking area will be the warmest part of the enclosure, with a preferred daytime basking surface temperature range between 90-94° degrees Fahrenheit (32° C).
 A few inches above the surface on the warm side, the air temperature should be closer to 80-83° degrees Fahrenheit (28° C).

 A temperature gradient in a leopard gecko’s enclosure allows the reptile to thermoregulate by giving it an area to warm up and a place to cool down.

-You will also need to provide your leo with a dry hide and a moist hide.
+You will also need to provide your leo with a dry warm hide and a moist hide.

-The space underneath the leo’s dry hide should be very similar to the temperature of the warm side, between 90-94° degrees Fahrenheit (34° C).
+The space underneath the leo’s warm hide should be very similar to the basking temperature of the warm side, between 90-94° degrees Fahrenheit (34° C).

 Since leopard geckos are crepuscular creatures, meaning they are more active at dawn and dusk, they do not typically bask in the same way as diurnal species such as bearded dragons.

-Leos will occasionally bask during shedding, but if you notice your gecko is spending a lot of time on the warm side, it usually means the temperatures on the cool side are too low.
+Leopard geckos will occasionally bask during shedding, but if you notice your gecko is spending a lot of time on the warm side, it usually means the temperature on the cool side in too low.

-The temperatures inside of the leopard gecko’s moist hide should range from 83-90° degrees Fahrenheit (32° C).
+The temperatures inside of the leopard gecko’s humid hide should range from 83-90° degrees Fahrenheit (32° C).

-If the temperatures in the humid hide are too low, this will lead to upper respiratory infections in a leo.
+If the temperatures in the humid hide are too low, this will lead to upper respiratory infections in leopard geckos.